Piccabo0/Piccabo0/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🔭 &nbsp; Currently pursuing Ph.D. degree at Institution of automation, Chinese Academy of Sciences.
+- 🔭 &nbsp; Currently Ph.D. degree at Institution of Automation, CAS.
 Obtained B.Eng degree from China Agricultural University.
-- 🙋 &nbsp; I'm working for postgraduate recommendation to TOP Universities!!
-Find my Resume [here!](https://github.com/Piccabo0/Piccabo0/blob/main/MyResume.pdf)
+- 🙋 &nbsp; My research interest is cross-medium locomotion in intelligent bionic robotic flying fish.
-- 🌱 &nbsp; Currently working at CIEE-Lab209 on AGV development and Intelligent Car Race
+- 🌱 &nbsp; Currently interning at Spatial Intelligence Group, Microsoft Research Asia.
 - ✍️ &nbsp; Playing balls, writing something interesting and musics as hobbies/side hustles
 - ☕ &nbsp; I belive, calming down to think can be the ultimate solution for any stress
 - 💬 &nbsp; Ask me about MSP430, STM32 or Raspberry Pi and my projects on caumlc@163.com